 top of page

-At Shirley SKC, our experienced instructors guide each student through both the physical and mental aspects of karate.
-We make sure every student in our beginner karate Croydon program feels confident, welcomed, and prepared from day one.
+At Shirley SKC, our experienced instructors guide students through both the physical and mental aspects of karate.
+Every session in our karate dojo reinforces karate for discipline, ensuring students grow in confidence, control, and respect while developing their skills.

 Discipline.
 Respect.
 Practice